 I quickly realized I took a ton of photos — usually hundreds per game — so I wanted to find a way to create a space to collect the (few) good photos I’ve taken over the years and share them, while also not bombarding my friends’ Instagram feeds.
 This website, ABeautifulDayForBaseball.com, is the result of that.
 I upload the photos to Flickr and use a WordPress plugin to import the albums into what I hope is a nice looking website.

 This is just a personal pet project of mine.
+Perhaps in another life, I’d be a baseball photographer.
 Right now I’m a writer at the U.S. Army’s Aberdeen Proving Ground.
 You can see my online portfolio at JonBleiweis.com.